googleapis/storage-testbench/README.md

 | stall-for-Ts-after-YK                     | [HTTP] Testbench will stall for T second after reading YKiB of downloaded/uploaded data, e.g. stall-for-10s-after-12K stalls after reading/writing 12KiB of data <br> [GRPC] Not supported
 | redirect-send-token-T                     | [HTTP] Unsupported [GRPC] Testbench will fail the RPC with `ABORTED` and include appropriate redirection error details.
 | redirect-send-handle-and-token-T          | [HTTP] Unsupported [GRPC] Testbench will fail the RPC with `ABORTED` and include appropriate redirection error details.
+| return-X-if-dp-enforced                   | [HTTP] Unsupported [GRPC] Testbench will fail with the equivalent gRPC error to the HTTP code provided for X, but only if DirectPath is enforced.

 ## Developing for the testbench